Healthy, Whole Children

-OregonASK understands the importance of providing a safe and healthy environment for youth is key for quality programs.
-Since our first Health and Wellness VISTA joined the team in 2015, we have been actively providing evidence-based resources and developing useful tools that build afterschool programs capacity for qualitative and sustainable practices.
-Through collaboration with OregonASK partners, we’ve focused on improving the safety, physical and mental health of Oregon’s youth that has led to the development of Wellness Activity Guides, Summer Activity Guides, a Summer Meals Activity Guide, a Get Fit and Healthy Toolkit, and a Summer Report from 2017 that highlights the importance of whole child support.
-For more information on our current health projects, contact firstname.lastname@example.org.
+Through collaboration with OregonASK partners, we’ve focused on improving the overall well being of Oregon’s youth that has led to the development of Wellness Activity Guides, Summer Activity Guides, a Summer Meals Activity Guide, a Get Fit and Healthy Toolkit, and a Summer Report from 2017 that highlights the importance of whole child support.
+For more information on our current health projects, contact email@example.com